thanksbrain1618/thanksbrain1618.github.io/_posts/2021-09-28-extra-tips-for-learning.md

 - **Build a knowledge graph** for learning from basic to advanced knowledge.
   Your brain will be able to build a complete picture of knowledge since everything is interconnected;
 - **Set deadlines**.
 You should be careful with that.
 Do not put too much pressure on yourself.
+  It is better slowly go forward rather than rush and stop abruptly.
   You can ask someone you trust to help you with controlling and setting deadlines.
 - **Surround yourself with people with the same goals and ideas** (Great example: [Einstein's Olympia Academy](https://en.wikipedia.org/wiki/Olympia_Academy));
 - **Find hobbies** to rest and recover between lessons.
+- **Develop 1-6 month curriculum plans**.
+Do not make long ones, because it will scare you.

 ## English tips
 - **Learn new words** [by cards](https://www.youtube.com/watch?v=LMLJ6tUws14);